 The FBI’s Uniform Crime Reporting (UCR) Program defines aggravated assault as an unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
 The UCR Program further specifies that this type of assault is usually accompanied by the use of a weapon or by other means likely to produce death or great bodily harm.
 Attempted aggravated assault that involves the display of—or threat to use—a gun, knife, or other weapon is included in this crime category because serious personal injury would likely result if the assault were completed.
 When aggravated assault and larceny-theft occur together, the offense falls under the category of robbery.

-- In 2017, there were an estimated 810,825 aggravated assaults in the nation.
-The estimated number of aggravated assaults increased 1.0 percent when compared with the 2016 estimate but decreased 3.9 percent when compared with the 2008 estimate.
+- In 2018, there were an estimated 807,410 aggravated assaults in the nation.
+The estimated number of aggravated assaults decreased 0.4 percent when compared with the 2017 estimate and decreased 0.6 percent when compared with the 2009 estimate.
 (See Tables 1 and 1A.)